“No fiction is worth reading except for entertainment.

 it is the best literature.”

-Edgar Rice Burroughs, best known as the author of Tarzan and John Carter, has many ties to Michigan, including his attendance at the Michigan Military Academy in Orchard Lake Village as a young man, writing part of Gods of Tarzan at Camp Branch that oversees Morrison Lake, and writing The Lost Continent entirely at Sunnyside Farm, according to the Michael A. Hatt book Tarzan Slept Here (2014).
+Edgar Rice Burroughs (1875-1950), best known as the author of Tarzan and John Carter, has strong ties to Michigan, including his attendance at the Michigan Military Academy in Orchard Lake Village as a young man.
+It was there where he wrote part of Gods of Tarzan at Camp Branch that oversees Morrison Lake.
+The Lost Continent was written entirely at Sunnyside Farm, according to the Michael A. Hatt book Tarzan Slept Here (2014).